aanno/tp-link-list/big-data/gpu.md

 ##### ROCm

-Tipp: Your ROCm support is working, when there is the device `/dev/kfd`.
+Tip: Your ROCm support is working, when there is the device `/dev/kfd`.
 If you have ROCm support using the [ROCm Docker Tensorflow]https://github.com/RadeonOpenCompute/ROCm-docker/blob/master/quick-start.md is by far the simpliest way to get accelerated tensorflow on AMD.